nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 3.2.1 Adding passengers: `add`

-Adds a new passenger in the GME terminal.
+To add a new passenger in the GME terminal, you can enter the `add` command following the format shown below.

 **Format:** `add n/NAME p/PHONE a/ADDRESS d/TRIPDAY t/TRIPTIME [pr/PRICE] [tag/TAG tag/TAG ...]`